 - Biometric devices: Fingerprint, handprint, or facial recognition readers can carry a hefty price tag and still require residents to go into the office to register their prints or photo.

-If you have a card or fob system already – you can update that system with a touchless access control systems, if you need something more convenient and affordable, consider a Bluetooth access control reader for smartphones and smart keys.
+If you have a card or fob system already – you can update that system with a touchless access control systems, if you need something more convenient and affordable, consider a Bluetooth access control reader for smartphones with smart keys.
 These not only provide a lower-cost option than revamping your existing infrastructure, but they can be easily added to an existing system in minutes.

 - Easy to use: Users simply download an app and self-register, the building manager is notified, and access can be granted from anywhere, anytime, without having to meet in person.

 - Users don’t share phones like they do key cards.
 Users will rarely let others use their phones, which limits any exposure of others, as well as delivers some inherent security by eliminating sharing.

 - 100% contactless setup.
 There’s no in-person setup needed to give someone a key.
 Property managers don’t have to go into to the office or meet someone to issue or revoke anyone’s access.
 That can be done anytime from anywhere by simply using a cloud-based portal.

 Residents will always want to feel safe where they live, especially in a post-COVID world.
 Smartphone access control makes it easy for property managers to provide secure, touch-free access to building entrances, parking, amenities, and more to ensure the right individuals have access and unwanted visitors are kept out.